On this page, you can find out who sits on our Skills Advisory Panel, and download all relevant board papers.

-(vi) Making recommendations to and advising the LLEP Executive Board about future investment opportunities.
+(vi) Making recommendations to and advising the LLEP Board of Directors about future investment opportunities.

 (vii) Acting as a co-ordinator of local skills providers through fostering co-operation between providers in a mix of provision and actively working with a range of local providers at all levels to plan for how the skills needs are to be met.
 This will include encouraging providers to reflect on the Skills Advisory Panel analysis when planning for future T Level implementation and Delivery.

 (viii) Working closely with careers advisory services (National Careers Service and Enterprise Adviser Network) to ensure that potential learners are informed about potential career routes within the area, and that careers information advice and guidance is informed by easily accessible current local labour market information.

 (ix) Advising where skills and labour market resource should be directed to support local employers and residents, using the Panel’s understanding of existing employment support provision in the local area and the needs of the local labour market.

 (x) Raising the profile of apprenticeships with local employers and providers.